 It’s also likely that your customer will have a question or two during the meeting that you were not able to address.
 Pay attention to see if there is something that they are interested in or something that they are mistaken about.

 After a meeting, research whatever may have come up and include your feedback in a positive thank you email with a subject line like:

-This is the point where we remind you that a lot of the content in your sales emails depend on how useful it is for your customer.
-Even if the email is no longer cold, don’t forget about it — follow up.
+This is the point where we remind you that a lot of the content in your sales emails depends on how useful it is for your customer.
+Even if the email is no longer cold, don’t forget about it.

 An easy way to improve your thank you follow-up email is by adding a quick summary of the meeting that took place.
 This way you’ll be able to reiterate some of the key points of your pitch and make sure that the customer got the right impression.